Trust & Compliance

 Reporting & escalation — what the client actually gets

 Every client account gets read-only access to our reporting platform.
-Patrol rounds, incident reports, photos and shift logs are uploaded in real time and retained for 24 months.
+Patrol rounds, incident reports, photos and shift logs upload in real time.
+We keep them for 24 months.
 Nothing is handwritten on paper that never leaves the site.

 1. 1